mrdekk/swuild/README.md

 3. **AdHocAction**: Allows you to define custom actions inline with a closure.
 4. **FileAction**: Provides file operations like copying, moving, and deleting.
 5. **TarAction**: Creates and extracts tar archives.
+6. **ZipAction**: Creates zip archives from files or directories.
-6. **ConditionalAction**: Executes an action only if a condition is met, with optional else action.
+7. **ConditionalAction**: Executes an action only if a condition is met, with optional else action.
-7. **CallFlowAction**: Executes another flow.
+8. **CallFlowAction**: Executes another flow.
-8. **CompositeAction**: Executes a series of actions in sequence.
+9. **CompositeAction**: Executes a series of actions in sequence.

 ### FileAction